SteCodez/TheHangmanGame/README.md

 * To have a challenging game of Hangman
 * To have multiple options.
-* To have a seperate image for game completion
+* To have a seperate image for game completion.
-* To have messages acknowledging
+* To have messages acknowledging completion or failure to complete the game.

 ---
 ---